Arable farming

 Fertilisation is done both in both dosed and minimal fashion.
 We use manure from our own cows or from other farmers in the area to close the cycle as much as possible.

-When we use fertilisation, it is done so based on four factors:
+When we use fertilisation, it is done so based on 4 factors:

-• Type of fertiliser: We try to minimise the use of fertilisers that are susceptible to leaching into the groundwater, opting instead for fertilisers that bind quickly to the crops, which stops them leaching into the soil.
+- Type of fertiliser: we use as few fertilisers as possible that are prone to leaching into groundwater.
+Instead, we choose fertilisers that bind quickly to the crops, preventing nutrients from seeping into the soil.

 Organic matter